superterrific/dana-byerly/src/articles/wp-11ty-2.md

 * Posts endpoint = posts.js
 * Tags endpoint = taglist.js

+{% caption %}
+<strong>Update</strong>: <a href="https://www.mikeaparicio.com/posts/2023-11-07-using-wordpress-as-a-headless-cms-for-eleventy/">Mike Aparicio wrote a nice article</a> on setting up a headless WordPress CMS with Eleventy.
+His implementation used WordPress-hosted instead of self-hosted, which apparently has a different API.
+If you're using a set-up managed by WordPress, be sure to check the Pulling in the Content section of his post.
+{% endcaption %}

 ## Dates
 The first thing I noticed once I put the blog post template together was that instead of displaying the date, I was getting a `Invalid DateTime` error.